 Pursuant to s 7(1) of the RSA driving in a vehicle that is not registered will attract an infringement penalty of up to 25 penalty units (or $4,029.75 as of 1 July 2018) for the first offence and up to 50 penalty units (or $8,059.50 as of 1 July 2018 for the second and subsequent offence.

 Similarly driving without a license can attract an infringement penalty of up to 10 penalty units (or $1,611.90) pursuant of s 30AA of the RSA.

 These infringements are at the higher end of penalties that can be imposed and Police are unlikely to equivocate about issuing these infringements where the client is engaging in conduct that is both an offence under the RSA and which is circumvent enforcement measures being taken against them to force them to deal with their infringements.

 If the warrant has not yet been executed and the seven-day notice has not yet expired, your client should also take, subject to instructions and circumstances, one of the following options:

 Contact the sheriff: subject to the client’s instructions, it is worthwhile contacting the sheriff to inform them that you are assisting the client to prepare an enforcement review application and to ask for enforcement to be put on hold and a note of this to be made on their system.
 The sheriff will not usually guarantee that they will not execute the warrant but the sheriff may try to delay based on this request.
 It is imported that you do not disclose your client’s current address in these conversations.

-Apply for an enforcement review under s 32 of the FRA for the cancellation of the enforcement of the infringement fine and withdrawal of the infringement fine if there are sufficient grounds (including on the basis of special circumstances or because your client was not the driver of the vehicle at the time of the offence).
+Apply for an enforcement review under s 32 of the FRA for the cancellation of the enforcement of the infringement fine and withdrawal of the infringement fine if there are sufficient grounds (including on the basis of enforcement review for special circumstances or because your client was not the driver of the vehicle at the time of the offence).